tacurry3/Johannisthal_SER316/README.md

 Try to change minimal things to see how everything works.
 After that go back to the initial version and start your SCRUM process and document all changes through github and Taiga (like I said, if it isn’t in github/taiga it does not count).

-This team consists of: Brenda Rearden, Dave Arnold, .
+This team consists of: Brenda Rearden, Dave Arnold, Thomas Curry.

 Enjoy!